 Many Sanskrit students learn a basic version of sandhi in the course of their studies.
-But Pāṇini is not content with modeling the basics; his goal is to model all of Sanskrit's sandhi rules as fully as he can.
+But Pāṇini is not content with modeling the basics.
+Instead, his goal is to model all of Sanskrit's sandhi rules as fully as he can.
 And to do so, he creates several devices that let him express these rules clearly and concisely.

-In this section, we will learn about the specific techniques and devices that Pāṇini uses to model Sanskrit's sounds and sandhi rules.
+In this unit, we will learn about the specific techniques and devices that Pāṇini uses to model Sanskrit's sounds and sandhi rules.
 Starting from scratch, we will build up his core system step by step.
 And by the end, we will have a simple but complete system that contains most of the Aṣṭādhyāyī's essential components.
 Once we have that basic system in hand, we can explore the rest of the grammar and see how the Pāṇinian system works in practice.